Japanese · Spanish · English

 Shaded grounds explanations in dictionaries, source examples, and reviewed learning material whenever possible, so generated practice does not drift away from the language you are trying to learn.

-Voyage is the visible momentum layer.
-The learning engine underneath still comes from your answers.
+The reward returns to the route.
+Voyage is the visible momentum layer; the learning signal still comes from practice.

 Across language pairs